isabella232/analytics.js-integration-boomtrain/Readme.md

 - To start sending custom events and user data, use the Javascript methods described below.

 ## Identify
-When you call [`identify`](https://segment.com/docs/spec/identify) on analytics.js, we call `identify` on the Boomtrain Javascript library.
-A `userId()` must be specified.
-For additional details about the Boomtrain `identify` method see [this article](https://boomtrain.readme.io/docs/identifyunique_userid) on the Boomtrain Developer Documentation.
+When you call [`identify`](https://segment.com/docs/spec/identify) on analytics.js, we call `identify` on the Boomtrain Javascript library with the `userId`, and `person.set` on the Boomtrain Javascript Library with the `traits` object.
+A `userId` must be specified (first parameter).
+For additional details about the Boomtrain `identify` and `person.set` methods see [this article](https://boomtrain.readme.io/docs/track-event) and [this article](https://boomtrain.readme.io/docs/personset-attributes-callback) on the Boomtrain Developer Documentation.

 ## Track
 When you call [`track`](https://segment.com/docs/spec/track), we will send the `event` you specify to the `track` method on the Boomtrain Javascript library, along with the properties you provide.
 For additional details about the Boomtrain `track` method see [this article](https://boomtrain.readme.io/docs/track-an-activity-1) on the Boomtrain Developer Documentation.